Luma-3/WebServ/README.md

 ## See Documentation

-If you launch webserv with the classic website, you will access to the index page of the webserv.
+If you start the webserv with the classic website, you will be taken to the index page of the webserv.
-In this page you have Documentation with all the configuration infos
+On this page you will find the documentation with all the configuration information.

 # How we did it ?